Kells, Dumfries and Galloway: History and description

-The church, erected in 1822, is a handsome structure in the early English style of architecture, with a square embattled tower; it contains 560 sittings, and can be made to hold a greater number.
+The church, erected in 1822, is a structure in the early English style of architecture, with a square embattled tower; it contains 560 sittings, and can be made to hold a greater number.
 The Glenkens Society annually award prizes to the most deserving of the scholars.
-A school-house has recently been erected in the northern part of the parish, by Mr. Kennedy, of Knocknalling, who pays the salary of the master; and there is also a Sabbath school, to which is attached a good library.
-The poor are partly supported by the interest of £522 bequeathed by various individuals, in the hands of the Kirk Session.
+A school-house was erected in the early 19th century in the northern part of the parish, by Mr. Kennedy, of Knocknalling, who paid the salary of the master; and there was also a Sabbath school, to which had attached a good library.
+The poor were partly supported by the interest of £522 bequeathed by various individuals, in the hands of the Kirk Session.
 There are several chalybeate springs in the parish, of which one, on Cairn-Edward, about two miles from New Galloway, was formerly in great repute, and is still used by the inhabitants in its neighbourhood.

 Notable residents

 Among the natives of the parish have been the poet John Lowe, 1750-98, the author of Mary's Dream; Robert Heron, author of a History of Scotland; Thomas Gordon, the translator of Tacitus; and the Rev. William Gillespie, author of the Progress of Refinement, of Consolation, and other works.
 The tiny parish has produced three Moderators: